(Disclosure: Some of the links below may be affiliate links)

-Now, Zak has several advantages, as well.
-First, you can have a Maestro as well with Zak.
-A Maestro card can be convenient in Switzerland.
-And, with Zak, you can deposit cash directly into your bank account for free with Bank Cler ATM.
+Now, Zak has a few advantages, as well.
+For instance, with Zak, you can deposit cash directly into your bank account for free with Bank Cler ATM.
 Of course, it could be practical if you often get cash.
-But I cannot remember the last time I had to deposit some money into my account.
+But I cannot remember when I had to deposit some money into my account.

-Since they are both cheap, you could try them both and see which one you prefer after some time.
+Since they are both cheap, you could try them and see which one you prefer afterward.

 What about you?
 Which of Zak vs Neon do you prefer?

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book

 - How to create a Neon account and use the mobile application

 - Neon Bank Review 2024: The Best Swiss Digital Bank

 - N26 in Switzerland Review 2024 – Pros & Cons